zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Vicky says, “Shh!”
 She’s telling James to be quiet.
 “That’s our company’s product commercial.
 It really gets your attention, doesn’t it?”
 Now we understand, at the end of this dialogue, that Vicky works for a compan y that has advertisements for children on television.
 She says, “That’s our compa ny’s product (product) commercial.”
 The word “product” usually refers to a  physical object that you sell.
 Some companies sell products.
 Some companies sell s ervices.
 They don’t give you anything physical, but they do something for yo u.

 James says at the end, “Yeah, it’s grand, just gran d.”
 The word “grand” (grand) usually means wonderful or great.
-But here, James i s being sarcastic.
+But here, James is being sarcastic.
 He’s using the word in one way to mean something the opposite.
 He’s trying to make a joke by saying, “Oh yeah, it’s grand.”
 But the way he sa ys it indicates that he’s making a joke.
 He doesn’t like the idea, I guess, that Vic ky’s company advertises to children.

 Now let’s listen to the dialogue, this time at a normal speed.